ramenengine/afkit/README.md

 Allegro is a portable low-level game development library. http://liballeg.org/

-Bindings for [FMOD 5 Low-level API](http://www.fmod.org/documentation/#content/generated/lowlevel_api.html) are also included due to its simpler audio API.

 [Forth Foundation Library](http://soton.mpeforth.com/flag/ffl/index.html) is included for capabilities often required when working with modern libaries and file formats- features such as XML, Base64, MD5 etc.  XML DOM access and Base64 are automatically loaded to support some higher level features I plan on including in a framework based on this package, but this may change.

 This is not a comprehensive game development library; it is a cleaned-up version of [Bubble](http://github.com/rogerlevy/bubble/) with fixed-point, Komodo-specific, and game-development-framework files removed and provisions for portability added.